 1] Resize/format/delete Partitions

 While deleting and formatting a partition is easy, what is even easier is to Resize with Partition Manager.
 Select a partition, and you will get an adjustment bar on the left and right.
-If you resize from left, you will have a new partition on the left, and if you do from right, it will appear on the right.
+If you resize from the left, you will have a new partition on the left, and if you do from the right, it will appear on the right.
 The slider is useful as it gives you a graphical representation in real-time.
 Done that, it will instantly open another window, where you can further change by entering the exact numbers.
 A clear visual of before and after will further add to the confidence.

 Remember that when you resize the hard drive, it will take time as data will be physically moved from one sector to another.
 The total time will depend on speed and amount of data, so it cannot be estimated.
 It is possible that take a backup, formatting, and then partitioning a drive might take less time.
 So always evaluate that.